cllebrun/MockupBank/README.md

 You will need specific node libraries to make your API call.
 This is dependant of your programming language.
 There are usually several methods to do it (https://levelup.gitconnected.com/all-possible-ways-of-making-an-api-call-in-plain-javascript-c0dee3c11b8b)
 From the Mockup Bank side, you will need the right path and the right parameters as detailed in the doc.

-If you are not very comfortable with any programming language, one possibly for you to create an application consuming APIs easily would be to use Node-RED (Look at the Node-RED section)
+If you are not very comfortable with any programming language, one possibility for you to create an application consuming APIs easily would be to use Node-RED (Look at the Node-RED section)

 ---